gravitylow/AntiCheat/README.md

 AntiCheat
 =============

-Stop hackers and cheaters in their tracks!
+Stop heckers and cheaters in their tracks!

 Usage
 -------